-The Charter Operating credit facilities provide that the failure by (a) Mr. Allen, (b) his estate, spouse, immediate family members and heirs and (c) any trust, corporation, partnership or other entity, the beneficiaries, stockholders, partners or other owners of which consist exclusively of Mr. Allen or such other persons referred to in (b) above or a combination thereof, to maintain a 35% direct or indirect voting interest in the applicable borrower would result in a change of control default.
+The Charter Operating credit facilities provide that the failure by Mr. Allen to maintain a 35% direct or indirect voting interest in the applicable borrower would result in a change of control default.
 Such a default could result in the acceleration of repayment of the notes and our and our parent companies' indebtedness, including borrowings under the Charter Operating credit facilities.
 See "- Risks Related to the Exchange Offer and the Notes - We may not have the ability to raise the funds necessary to fulfill our obligations under the notes following a change of control, which would place us in default under the indenture governing the notes."